-Corporate Franchise/Income Taxpayer-Corp A is an apportioning corporation.
-During the 2015 tax year it conducted a 1031 exchange and relinquished property located in California and replaced it with property located outside California.
-The gain realized was $2 million, and Corp A defers the gain under Section 1031.
+Corp A is an apportioning corporation.
+During the 2015 tax year, it conducts a 1031 exchange by relinquishing California property (RQ) and replacing it with property located outside California (RP).
+Corp A realizes $2 million gain, which it defers under IRC Section 1031.

-"Business Property"–If the relinquished property was "business property," and Corp A's 2015 California apportionment factor was 55%, then the California-sourced deferred gain amounts to $1.1 million ($2 million x 55%).
+- If the RQ is business property, and Corp A's 2015 California apportionment factor is 55%, then the California source gain amounts to $1.1 million ($2 million x 55%).

-"Non-business Property"-If the relinquished property was "non-business property," the entire $2 million gain is California sourced.
+- If the RQ is non-business property, the entire $2 million gain is California sourced.

-We may issue a Notice of Proposed Assessment that includes the previously deferred California sourced gain, any applicable penalties, and interest.
+We may issue a Notice of Proposed Assessment to adjust your income for the previously deferred gains plus any applicable penalties and interest.

 Email us any comments or questions about FTB 3840 filing compliance